sirlilchristian-hash/WebMCP-Project-GodreryTone-Jewellery-Shopify-Storefront-Testing-Project/README.md

 My project is based on a real-world Shopify store experience.

-👉 Click here to view the GodreryTone Jewellery Store
+👉 Click here to view the GodreryTone Jewellery Store-https://godrerytonejewellery.myshopify.com/

 To my surprise, this WebMCP opportunity would fit so closely with something I was already thinking about while working toward making GodreryTone Jewellery a fully functional online store.